Tune in to these noise-induced hearing loss campaigns for better hearing health

 There are also resources for teachers, including an interactive sound ruler to give them an idea of the decibels of various common sounds in our environment and which are too loud.
 There are also short, entertaining videos for use in the classroom and other fun activities, as well as a screening questionnaire for kids to help teachers recognize signs of hearing loss in children, which are often confused with inattention or obstinacy.

-Wise Ears!® provides resources for the public and media that work to increase awareness of NIHL and motivate all audiences to take action to better their hearing health.
+It's a Noisy Planet!
+Protect their Hearing® provides resources for the public and media that work to increase awareness of NIHL and motivate all audiences to take action to better their hearing health.

 Listen to Your Buds